You Should Know

 - All students: Prepare for your meeting using the advisement checklist for first-time freshmen (.pdf).
 Learn more about academic advisement services for undergraduate students.

 - Most students and majors: Starting May 28, 2019, watch for an email sent to your CSUN Gmail box with a link to sign up for a freshman registration workshop at the Matador Advising Hub.
+Be sure to complete the "Pre-Enrollment Steps 1-3."

 - EOP students: